AreenDeshpande/Stock_Movement_Predictor/README.md

 # ML Model and Tokenizer

-This repository contains the ML model and tokenizer files.
-Follow the instructions below to download the model, view the tutorial, and run the program.
+This repository all files for stock prediction and sentiment analysis task.
+Follow the instructions below to download the model, and run the program.

+## Please replace path of datasets with actual paths

 ## Video